hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/038_steps_of_hindu_philosophic_thought.md

 Vedantic philosophers, there is one tremendous departure from all Western philosophy.
 All of them have a common psychology.
-Whatever their philosophy may have been, their psychology is the same in India, the old Sânkhya psychology.
+Whatever their philosophy may have been, their psychology is the same in India, the old Sānkhya psychology.
 According to this, perception occurs by the transmission of the vibrations which first come to the external sense-organs, from the external to the internal organs, from the internal organs to the mind, from the mind to the Buddhi, from the